tldr-pages/tldr/pages/common/loadtest.md

 > Run a load test on the selected HTTP or WebSockets URL.
 > More information: <https://github.com/alexfernandez/loadtest>.

-- Run with concurrent users and request per second:
+- Run with concurrent users and a specified amount of requests per second:

 `loadtest --concurrency {{10}} --rps {{200}} {{https://example.com}}`